Skip to content

 The Rise of Digital Nomad Visas

-Over 50 countries now offer formal digital nomad or remote worker visas, providing legal residency for location-independent workers.
-But visa costs, tax implications, health insurance requirements, and minimum income thresholds vary enormously.
-This tool helps you compare options.
+A growing number of countries now offer formal digital nomad or remote worker visas, providing legal residency for location-independent workers.
+Visa costs, tax implications, health insurance requirements, and minimum income thresholds vary widely between programmes.
+This tool compares the full visa cost against the annual cost-of-living savings the destination offers.

 Beyond the Application Fee

-Visa costs extend well beyond the application itself: legal fees, health insurance mandates, minimum income requirements, tax registration costs, and bank account setup all contribute to the true cost of legal nomadic residency.
+Visa costs extend well past the application itself.
+Legal fees, mandatory health insurance, minimum income requirements, tax registration costs, and bank account setup all contribute to the true cost of legal nomadic residency.
+A visa with a low headline fee can still net out negative once the mandatory extras are added.

 What People Often Overlook